Zhangjiagang Jiangsu, China Travel Guide

 Specialized services for travelers with hearing impairments are limited.
 Translation apps can assist communication.

 Contact hotels or tour operators directly to inquire about specific accessibility needs.
-Carry essential information in appropriate formats (Braille/large print) if applicable.
-Utilize translation apps for communication support.
+Carry essential information in appropriate formats (Braille/large print) as needed.
+Utilize language translation applications for communication support.
 High-speed trains provide accessible carriages, but book specific seats.
-Modern parks and museums typically offer good accessibility.
+Modern parks and museums usually provide is very accessible.